 Courage Kenny Rehabilitation Institute is committed to innovation in its use of technology, therapy and pioneering health care programs to better serve its clients.

-Our goal is to provide resources that improve both the lives of individuals and the overall health of the community.
+Our goal is to provide resources that improve the lives of individuals and the overall health of the community.
 We're also exploring more cost-effective ways to provide services through new care models and partnerships with government agencies and other outside organizations.

 ABLE - Activity-Based Locomotor Exercise This intensive fitness program for people living with paralysis or neurological conditions delivers standardized activity-based exercises based on current scientific and clinical evidence.